-(Preliminary Scholastic Aptitude Test) is administered to all Hagerty High sophomores each year in October.
-Hagerty High freshmen and juniors may also sign up to take this assessment.
-The test is administered during the typical school day (in the morning) and this year’s test date is Wednesday, October 28th
+The PSAT (Preliminary Scholastic Aptitude Test) is administered to all Hagerty High Freshmen, Sophomores, and Juniors each year in October.
+The test is administered during the typical school day (in the morning) and this year’s test date is Wednesday, October 19th.

-Freshmen and juniors may begin signing up to take the PSAT on Tuesday, September 8th.
-Sign-ups (there is a limited supply of tests available) are on a first come-first serve basis for juniors and freshmen.
-The deadline for sign-ups is Friday, October, 16th.
-Once students sign up, they will receive a receipt and a test preparation booklet which they should review prior to the test administration.
-Students are reminded that they need to bring their student identification card on the day of the test (October 28th).
+Students will receive a test preparation booklet which they should review prior to the test administration.
+Students are reminded that they need to bring their student identification card on the day of the test (October 19th).